robert-hh/ADS1256/README.md

 with cs being the lower number, like GPIO13 for cs and GPIO14 for sck

 statemachine tells the number of the first statmachine.
 The supplied number is masked to an even value.
-The driver uses two statemachines with consecutive ids.
+The driver uses two statemachines with consecutive id numbers.
 Both fit into a single PIO.

 When calling the constructor, a default channel 0 will be defined with AIN0 and AINCOM as inputs and the gain and rate set as optional parameters.
 The ADS1256 will be configured with these settings.

 ## Methods

-### ads1256.channel(id [, ainp=None, ainn=8, gain=1, rate=1000])
+### ads1256.channel(id [, ainp=None, ainn=8, gain=1, rate=1000, buffered=False])

 Define or change a logical channel used to read the data.
 This channel is not identical to the ADC input pins.
 It defines the configuration of input pins, gain and sampling rate.

 - id: A token used to identify the channel.
 It can be anything that can be used as key to a dictionary, e.g. a number or a string.
 - ainp: The positive input of the channel.
 Valid values are 0-7 for ADS1256 and 0-1 for ADS1255 or 8 for the AINCOM signal.
 - ainn: The negative input of the channel.
 Valid values are 0-7 for ADS1256 and 0-1 for ADS1255 or 8 for the AINCOM signal.
 - gain: The gain set for the channel.
 - rate: The sampling rate of the channel.
+- buffered: Enable or disable input buffering, which increases the input impedance to 10 - 80 MOhm depending on the sample rate at the cost of a reduced input voltage range and increased power consumption.

 If just the id is supplied as argument, a string with the channel settings is returned.

 ### ads1256.read(channel [, buffer])

 Read and ADC value with the configuration set for the channel.
-If buffer is supplied, it will be filled with data in the read continuous mode until the buffer is filled.
+If a buffer is supplied, it will be filled with data in the read continuous mode until the buffer is filled.
-The buffer must be an array of array.array() type 'i' (4 byte quantities).
+The buffer must be an array of array.array() type 'i' (4 byte signed quantities).
 The return value is the number of sampled values.
 The call will return immediately, while the data is collected.
-One can use the flag `data_acquired` of the add1256 object to test, whether the data acquisition is finished.
+One can use the flag `data_acquired` of the ads1256 object to test, whether the data acquisition is finished.
 The data in the buffer is **NOT** sign corrected and in the correct range until `data_acquired` is True.